 The university's student newspaper The Tab also mentioned eyewitness reports of a student with a handgun.
 However, the paper never clarified who the eyewitnesses were and it is unclear whether they based their claims on Kim's messages.

-Although one alleged witness did claim that they grabbed a gun and “chased the kid briefly,” this account has not been corroborated by authorities.
-The Austin American-Statesman, a local news outlet, reported:
+Although one alleged witness did claim that they grabbed a gun and "chased the kid briefly," this account has not been corroborated by authorities.
+The Austin American-Statesman reported of the incident that:

 University of Texas police say the rumor of help from an armed student is false.
 They say they have found no corroborating evidence, be it video or first-hand accounts.